The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 Computer designers and art directors collaborate to evolve the sketch into a more concrete vision.

-It takes on average one month for watchmakers and 3D engineers to create a finished prototype.
+Collaboration between watchmakers and 3D engineers takes on average 1 month to create a finished prototype.

-We put as much thought into building our work environment as we do into producing our timepieces.
+We put as much thought and integrity into building our work environment as we do into producing our timepieces.

 Every part requires a setting that is uniquely designed to produce perfection.